 (ReliableNews.org) – Though acceptance for members of the LGBTQ+ community has spread across the world, it’s still criminalized in several African countries.
 Many of the laws call for long prison terms and worse for gay men.
 One country just passed legislation that would put “serial offenders” to death.

 On May 29, Ugandan President Yoweri Museveni signed one of the harshest anti-LGBTQ+ bills in the world into law.
 The legislation calls for the death penalty for people who are guilty of “aggravated homosexuality.”
-That is defined as gay men having sexual intercourse with someone who has a disability or transmitting HIV/AIDS or another terminal illness through the act.
+That is defined as gay men having intercourse with someone who has a disability or transmitting HIV/AIDS or another terminal illness through the act.
 Additionally, someone convicted of “promoting” homosexuality can receive a sentence of 20 years in prison.

-Minors convicted of engaging in a same-sex relationship can spend up to three years in prison.
+Minors convicted of engaging in a same-gender relationship can spend up to three years in prison.
 And anyone convicted of making a false claim of homosexuality against someone can go to jail for one year.